Frequently Asked Questions

 Please make as many copies of the Sponsor Receipt as you need.
 If you are getting individual cash donations from family and friends who do not need or want a receipt, you do not need to provide a Sponsor Receipt.
-Additional copies of the Sponsor Receipt can be printed by going to www.usastatepageants.com/forms.
+Additional copies of the Sponsor Receipt can be printed by clicking here.

-In this packet, as well as on our website, you will find the hotels which the state pageant recommends for family and friends.
+In your registration materials, as well as on our website, you will find the hotels which the state pageant recommends for family and friends.
 Be sure to tell them to mention to hotel reservations that they are “Friends or Family of a Miss USA/Teen USA state contestant” so they get a discounted rate!

 Unfortunately, video cameras and still cameras are not permitted at the pageant preliminaries and pageant finals.
-Photos and Videos will be available for purchase.
+Photos and videos will be available for purchase.
 Additionally, use of cell phones to take photos and/or video of the live shows is strictly prohibited.

 A couple weeks prior to the state pageant weekend, you will receive an order form for both photos and videos.
 If you would like to purchase either of these items, you can simply fill out the form and turn it in to the official pageant photographer and videographer at the state pageant check-in on the first day of pageant weekend.
 In addition, you can turn in that order form anytime throughout the state pageant weekend.
 Please note that no video and no photography will be allowed during the show by event attendees.

-They can purchase them online with a credit card at www.futureproductions.net, or they can purchase tickets with cash at the pageant (please keep in mind that the show can be sold out, so it is best to have them purchase the tickets in advance online).
+They can purchase them online with a credit card at the state pageant website, or they can purchase tickets with cash at the pageant (please keep in mind that the show can be sold out, so it is best to have them purchase the tickets in advance online).
 Please note that online tickets sales are not mailed.
 Tickets are emailed from a third-party ticketing company.
 The pageant / venue staff will scan the barcodes upon arrival to the shows.